kockarevicivan/vue-val/README.md

 # vue-val

 Validation toolkit for VueJS.
-Offers both custom and 'plug and play' validation.
+Offers both manual and 'plug and play' validation.

 ## Usage

 ### Manual validation
 First, import necessary validation methods into your component:
 ```
-import { isEmail } from 'vue-val/validation'
+import { isEmail } from 'vue-val'
 ```

-Then, on field change, call the proper validation method:
+Then, on field change (or any other event you want to handle), call the proper validation method:
 ```
 methods() {
     ...